wp-plugins/easy-media-download/readme.txt

 By default the download starts in the same window.
 But you can choose to modify it using the "target" parameter.

 `[easy_media_download url="http://example.com/wp-content/uploads/myfile.zip" target="_blank"]`  (opens the download in a new window)

+= Force File Download =

+Usually when a digital file is recognised by the browser it does not prompt for download.
+The file just opens in the browser instead.
+You can choose to modify this behaviour using the `force_dl` parameter in the shortcode.

+`[easy_media_download url="http://example.com/wp-content/uploads/myfile.mp3" force_dl="1"]`

 = Download Button Templates =